ruggeri/tech-notes/math/enderton.md

 But then wait a second.
 This truth assignment satisfies `\Sigma` but not `\tau`, which contradicts our original assumption!
 It is proven!

+**Effectiveness and Computability**

+They introduce an informal notion of *effective procedure*.
+It roughly means exact, finite length instructions that can be executed by a simple machine.
+The instructions should terminate after a finite period of time (though unbounded) and return yes or no.

+They want to know: is there an effective procedure to decide if `\Sigma \implies \tau`.

+They define *decidable*.
+A language `\Sigma` is decidable if there is an effective procedure to determine whether a given `\tau` is in `\Sigma`.
+The language of well-formed formulas is decidable.

+Take a finite set `\Sigma`.
+There is an effective procedure to decide whether `\tau` is a tautological consequence of `\Sigma`: do the truth-table thing.
+Likewise, the set of tautological consequences of `\Sigma` is decidable.
+And specifically, the set of tautologies is decidable.

+Now, we know some languages are not decidable.
+Since programs are strings, there are countably many of them.
+But languages are sets of strings, so there are an uncountable number of them.

+If `\Sigma` is infinite, then in general its tautological consequences are *not decidable*.
+However, they are *effectively enumerable*: there is a procedure that lists all tautological consequences of `\Sigma`.

+Effectively enumerable clearly means that you have a *semi-decision procedure*: a program that produces YES if `\tau` is in the language, but may otherwise run forever.
+Likewise, if you have a semi-decision procedure, you can enumerate the members of the language by "time sharing;" start testing the first statement, and after 1min start testing the second, then switch to the first again, then try a third, etc, etc. Thus effectively enumerable languages are exactly those which are semidecidable.

+A decidable language is clearly effectively enumerable.
+A language which is semidecidable, and where its complement is semidecidable, is then decidable (run the two semidecision procedures in parallel; at least one has to terminate and tell you the answer).

+They end with a theorem: for an enumerable set `\Sigma`, the tautologiacal consequences of `\Sigma` are enumerable.
+It is easy to produce a semi-decision procedure for `\tau`.
+The consequences of any finite subset of `\Sigma` are decidable.
+So start with `\nullset`: is `\tau` implied by `\nullset`?
+Next is `\tau` implied by `{ \sigma_1 }`. `What about `{ \sigma_1, \sigma_2 }`?
+Et cetera.

+By the compactness theorem, there is a finite subset `\Sigma_0` where the consequences of `\Sigma_0` are equal to the consequences of all of `\Sigma`.
+Thus, in trying to decide whether `\tau` is implied, eventually we will get to a set large enough to contain `\Sigma_0`, at which point the truth table method will detect that `\tau` is implied.

+On the other hand, if `\tau` is not an implication of `\Sigma`, we will blow right past our first superset of `\Sigma_0`, not realizing that it is now hopeless to show that `\tau` is an implication.
+That's why this is a *semidecision procedure*.

+## Ch2: First-Order Logic